jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 </div>

 <p class="video-caption">
-  This seminar provides an overview of part of my PhD research.
+  This ISCL Seminar provides an overview of part of my PhD research.
 </p>

 </section>